dhanesh-aradhye/chilliclove-content/soya-roll.md

 - For preparing filling for the roll, add 1 tablespoon oil to frying pan and heat it.
 - Then add julienned onion and ginger-garlic paste to it.
 Saute it auntil onion becomes light brown.
 - Then add julienned carrot and capsicum to it.
 Saute it on high flame for 2-3 mins.
-- Add chilli powder, soya sauce, salt to it and mix well.
+- Add chilli powder, black pepper powder, soya sauce, salt to it and mix well.
 - Add soya chunks to it.
 Mix it well and cover the frying pan with a lid.
 - Cook it for 5 mins.
 - Divide the dough into 6 equal parts.
 Then take one of the portions and roll it into a large circle.
 Roast it on preheated pan by applying small amount of oil on both sides.
+This is called "Paratha".
-- रोल करताना प्रथम पोळीवर टोमॅटो केचप टाकून नीट पसरवून घ्यावे. मग त्यावर मधोमध उभे असे सारण घालावे. त्यावर लिंबाच्या रसात बुडवून ठेवलेला कांदा पसरून घालावा. आणि मग त्यावर मेयॉनीज घालावे. आणि रोल करून गरम गरम खायला घ्यावा.
+- Spread tomato sauce evenly over a paratha.
+Then add filling on the diagonal part of the paratha.
+Top it with onion that was soaked in lemon juice.
+Add meyonnaise.
+Toll the paratha tightly with the help of aluminium foil.
-- हा रोल खूपच चविष्ट लागतो आणि करायला पण सोपा आहे.
+- You can use my recipe to prepare instant tomato sauce.

 {{% /postlang %}}
 {{% postlang lang="marathi" %}}